zordone/toolbox/README.md

 # Toolbox

-Collection of small development tools bundled in an Electron app.
+Collection of my small development tools bundled in an Electron app.

 ## Tools